deusprogrammer/zelda2-randomizer-react/NOTES.md

 ## Bugs

 * Some seeds are generated with more than one item in places that should only have one
-* Some seeds start in impossible situations (Seed 3496194489 for example)
-* Some seeds fail to place items at the end (Seed 1499888227 for example)
+* Some seeds place two items in areas that only have room for one (i.e. 2524424194)

 ## Logs